 Current Topics in Transfusion Medicine & Clinical Pathology

 Faculty present updates in endocrinology, blood banking, transfusion, hematopathology and molecular diagnosis.
 There are also monthly case-study conferences, dissections, and updates with literature review.

 Dr. Christopher Stacy is the director of the Autopsy Series at MU & the VA.
 He is also the deputy medical examiner for Boone, Callaway & Greene Counties.
 He coordinates post-mortem review and forensic pathology updates and interest groups.
 This occurs 3-5 hours per month.
 The objective is to update physicians on the most current trends and testing in evaluation of manner, mechanism, and cause of death.

-Objectives in clinical chemistry are identified by Dr. Mitra in consulting with other faculty and residents.
-Dr. Mitra provides a clinical chemistry didactic conference.
+Objectives in clinical chemistry are identified by Dr. Ritter in consulting with other faculty and residents.
+Dr. Ritter provides a clinical chemistry didactic conference.
 These are supplemented by purchased CME audio teleconferences with the ASCP and CAP.
 Diagnostics, laboratory issues are discussed.

 Please note: The faculty of the Department of Pathology and Anatomical Sciences have no relationships with any commercial firms having products related to topics discussed at these conferences.
 Therefore there are no conflicts that will interfere with the proper accreditation for these series.

 The Office of Continuing Education, School of Medicine, University of Missouri is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.